madlambda/tailchat/README.md

  3. The network is secure (protocols will be plain text/binary, no TLS)
  4. Peer to peer communication is always possible

-The constraints and the overall design are inspired on the ideas of [Remembering the LAN](https://crawshaw.io/blog/remembering-the-lan), a time where building networked software was easy and simple (we are that old):
+The constraints and the overall design are inspired on the ideas by [Remembering the LAN](https://crawshaw.io/blog/remembering-the-lan), a time where building networked software was easy and simple (we are that old):

 ```